Great food, art, culture, good beaches and a happening vibe. Read my Malaga tips for 48 hours in the city…

-Malaga is probably better known for being the gateway to the Costa del Sol and for the beaches, resorts and tourists that go together with that.
-But the city also has a traditionally Spanish side to it with depth, character and a history which is well-worth exploring.
+Malaga, is a city on the Andalucian coast in Spain.
+It’s probably best known for being the gateway to the Costa del Sol and for the beaches, resorts and tourists that go with that.
+But the city has a traditionally Spanish side to it with depth, character and a history which is well-worth exploring.
 Next time you’re passing through Malaga airport think about taking a cultural swerve and explore the city before moving on to your resort.
-You won’t regret it.
+Read on for what to see and do in Malaga.

-The Old town, which dates back to Phonetician times has a central pedestrian area with both wide marbled promenades and narrow alleyways.
-Pretty squares are lined with traditional Spanish cafes and bars and there’s also a good shopping scene.
-There’s a fabulous Renaissance cathedral dominating the centre and a traditional Spanish flavour often lost in today’s Spanish coastal towns and cities.
+Malaga Old town, which dates back to Phonetician times has a central pedestrian area made up of wide marbled promenades and narrow alleyways.
+Pretty squares are lined with traditional Spanish cafes and bars and there’s a good shopping scene.
+You can’t miss the fabulous Renaissance cathedral dominating the centre or the traditional Spanish vibe often lost in today’s Spanish coastal towns and cities.
 So, what to see and do in Malaga?
-The girls and I spent time seeking out some of Malaga’s hot spots – here’re my top five for visiting one of the best cities in Spain.
+I spent 48 hours in Malaga seeking out some of the city’s hot spots.
+Here are my Malaga tips for visiting one of the best cities in Spain.

 Read more Spanish travel inspiration: Reasons you need to visit Menorca Part I and Reasons you need to visit Menorca Part II | Creative Craft Holidays in Spain | A World of Wander at Majorca Boutique Hotel Iberostar Grand Portals Nous